 Tips

 This is another part of cycling where layers are really useful.
 If you are cold try putting an extra pair of thin inner gloves underneath.
-Then as you warm up you can pull them off.
+I recommend the deFeet cycling gloves which I’ve reviewed here.
+Then, as you warm up you can pull them off.

 A tip I once had recommended to me and that works well if you are getting wet hands is to buy some latex or non-latex gloves from the chemist and put them on underneath your cycling gloves.
-This keeps any water out that sneaks through.
+This prevents any water that tries to sneak in.

 Another winter cycling glove well worth considering is Altura Night Vision.
 They a bit more expensive but are fully water and windproof as well as very warm.
 Don’t buy the matching coat though unless you’re a very slow cyclist – it’s not very breathable…